 Our content should also convey respect for mankind and nature.
 We support responsible mountain and bike sports, as represented, for example, by the German Alpine Association (DAV) or by the German Initiative Mountain Bike (DIMB).

-So, for example, our bikers do not ride off-trail through pristine natural settings, but rather stay on existing trails.
-They also behave respectfully toward pedestrians.
+So, for example, our bikers do not ride off-trail through pristine natural settings, but rather stay on designated biking trails.
+They also behave respectfully toward hikers.
 Our ski tourers adhere to the recommendations of the DAV campaign "Natürlich auf Tour" and steer clear of sensitive habitats such as environmentally protected or conservation areas.

 There were no violations of these regulations and voluntary codes during the reporting period.